What is Pelvic Congestion Syndrome?

 - Family History

 Pelvic Congestion Syndrome most often occurs in women who have had previous pregnancies however this can also occur in some women with no history of pregnancy.
-It is best to visit the Center for Vascular Medicine to make that determination.
+It is recommended to speak with our vascular surgeon in MD for more advice.

 Diagnosis of pelvic congestion syndrome is diagnosed by performing the following: